nanvel/blog/2017/11/trading.md

 ## Technical Analysis

-> The carts don't lie.
+> The charts don't lie.
 >
 > Charts really are the "foot-print of money".
 What some talking head on a financial news network might say becomes immaterial when you can look at a chart and see what the "money" is saying.
 >